react-navigation/react-navigation.github.io/website/blog/2020-02-06-react-navigation-5.0.md

 ### Native Stack Navigator

 Traditionally, we have written our navigators in JavaScript for greater customizability.
 It fits a lot of use cases, but sometimes you want the exact native feel and the performance of native navigation.
-Now, we have added a new native stack navigator that uses native navigation primitives (`UINavigationController` on iOS and `Fragment` on Android) for navigation using the [`react-native-screens`](https://github.com/kmagiera/react-native-screens) library.
+Now, we have added a new native stack navigator that uses native navigation primitives for navigation using the [`react-native-screens`](https://github.com/kmagiera/react-native-screens) library.
+Under the hood it just uses naitive components which might be obvious choice for native developement and might be good pick in the most cases.

 <img src="/blog/assets/android-native-stack.gif" height="530" />
 <img src="/blog/assets/ios-native-stack.gif" height="530" />